-Unfortunately, the answer is a vague… “it depends”.
+Unfortunately, the answer is an unsatisfying… “it depends”.
 With the great number of trusts that are available, it is sometimes difficult to determine which trust is the most appropriate for you.
-After carefully analyzing your objectives, a qualified New Jersey trust attorney will consider which one or more trusts are appropriate in light of your estate planning goals and your limiting factors (such as dollar size of your gross estate, the financial, legal, and mental competency of beneficiaries, the amount of income needed for your current living needs and for retirement purposes).
+After carefully analyzing your objectives, a qualified New Jersey trust attorney will consider which one or more type(s) of trusts are appropriate in light of your estate planning goals such as dollar size of your gross estate, the financial, legal, and mental competency of beneficiaries, the amount of income needed for your current living needs and for retirement purposes.

 After analyzing all relevant client data, the following guidelines can be used to decide which form of trust may be the most appropriate for you.

-- If you want to avoid estate tax liability in NJ on property while also removing all future appreciation on the value of the property, then an irrevocable trust is appropriate since it removes the property from your estate (provided, of course, that you retain no incidents of ownership or control over the property, pursuant to the grantor trust rules and you outlive the transfer of a life insurance policy to the trust by more than three years).
+- If you want to avoid estate tax liability on real estate property while also removing future appreciation on the value of this property, then an irrevocable trust is appropriate since it removes the property from your estate provided, of course, you retain no incidents of ownership or control over the property.

 - If you want to avoid gift tax liability on the value of income or corpus, then some form of trust will be required that results in little or no gift tax liability.
 A revocable living trust avoids gift tax liability because there is no completed gift, but the value of the trust assets will be included in the grantor’s gross estate.

-- If you want to provide your spouse with little or no income produced from a trust, but want your surviving spouse to have control over the corpus of the trust and all undistributed income after her death, then the estate trust may be the most appropriate choice of a trust since the surviving spouse seldom obtains any lifetime income yet has control over the corpus and income upon her death.
+- If you want to provide your spouse with little or no income produced from a trust, but want your surviving spouse to have control over the corpus of the trust and all undistributed income after her death, then a power of appointment trust may be the most appropriate choice of a trust since the surviving spouse seldom obtains any lifetime income yet has control over the corpus and income upon her death.

-- If you have a relatively modest-sized estate (valued at less than $1 million) and wish to provide a stream of income to your spouse and children, yet leave the remainder of the estate to grandchildren, then a generation-skipping trust may be the most appropriate trust arrangement in terms of accomplishing these objectives.
+- If you have a reasonably sized estate and wish to provide a stream of income to your spouse and children, yet leave the remainder of the estate to grandchildren, then a generation-skipping trust may be the most appropriate trust arrangement in terms of accomplishing these objectives.

-- If you want to give your surviving spouse the option of receiving assets from your estate that your surviving spouse may elect not to receive and prevent the surviving spouse’s estate from estate tax liability, then a “disclaimer trust” may be the most appropriate trust technique, since it still allows the surviving spouse to receive a stream of income from the disclaimed property, yet it avoids inclusion in the surviving spouse’s gross estate (similar to a nonmarital trust).
+- If you want to give your surviving spouse the option of receiving assets from your estate yet not have to pay death taxes on this trust upon his/her death, then a “disclaimer trust” may be the most appropriate trust technique, since it allows a surviving spouse to receive a stream of income and/or corpus from the disclaimed property held in trust while alive, yet it avoids inclusion of trust property in the surviving spouse’s gross estate (similar to a nonmarital trust) upon his/her death.